 Through interlibrary loan, the Library supplements its collections by purchasing and borrowing low-use materials from other libraries or commercial document suppliers.
 Interlibrary loan services are provided through national, state, and local initiatives.

 The Health Sciences Library is a member of DOCLINE and OCLC.
 DOCLINE, the National Library of Medicine's automated interlibrary loan referral system, clearly accounts for most of our activity, as its purpose is to route health-related requests from library to library.
 OCLC, the world's largest online catalog, complements DOCLINE by providing a routing system for requests that are not health related.
+To help facilitate quick turnaround, the Health Sciences Library is a member of RapidILL.
 Due to the breadth of our collection, the Health Sciences Library is designated as a resource library within Region 2 of the National Network of Medical Libraries.

 The Health Sciences Library is affiliated with VIVA, the Virtual Library of Virginia.
 (VIVA members include over 50 libraries at institutions serving the higher education needs of the Commonwealth of Virginia.)
 As a VIVA member, we borrow materials from other member libraries free-of-charge.
 Most VIVA requests are routed through DOCLINE or OCLC.

 Health system faculty and staff can request materials from other libraries at the University of Virginia through the University's online catalog, VIRGO.
 These materials are delivered free-of-charge to the Health Sciences Library by LEO (Library Express On-Grounds) staff.